pipacsba/timekpr-mngr/README.md

-#this is heavy under construction as of now yet
+#this is under construction as of now yet

 # timekpr-mngr